Source-Python-Dev-Team/Source.Python/readme.md

 # Source.Python

 ## Introduction
-Source.Python is an open-source project that uses boost::python to allow scripters to interact with Valve's Source-engine.
+Source.Python is an open-source project that uses Boost.Python to allow scripters to interact with Valve's Source-engine.

 ## Directory Structure